Priyansh-jsk/ChatGPT_PE_LLM/README.md

 ![2023-08-17 17_52_18-DLAI - Learning Platform Beta](https://github.com/Priyansh-jsk/ChatGPT_PE_LLM/assets/58244081/2ac1e47b-b105-441d-818d-c3455a2ccef9)

 The power of Large Language Models(LLM) as a developer tool, that is using API calls to LLMs to quickly build software applications.
+The importance of prompt engineering will continue to grow as time passes, given the increasing significance of AI and chatbots like ChatGPT in the future.

 **_There are two types of LLMs-_**